icopy-site/awesome/docs/awesome/awesome-bioie.md

 * [Columbia Open Health Data](http://cohd.io) - [paper](https://www.nature.com/articles/sdata2018273) - A database of prevalence and co-occurrence frequencies of conditions, drugs, procedures, and patient demographics extracted from electronic health records.
 Does not include original record text.
 * [Comparative Toxicogenomics Database](https://ctdbase.org/) - [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6323936/) - A database of manually curated associations between chemicals, gene products, phenotypes, diseases, and environmental exposures.
 Useful for assembling ontologies of the related concepts, such as types of chemicals.
 * [MIMIC-III](https://mimic.physionet.org/) - [paper](https://www.nature.com/articles/sdata201635) - Deidentified health data from ~60,000 intensive care unit admissions.
 Requires completion of an online training course (CITI training) and acceptance of a data use agreement prior to use.
+* [MIMIC-IV](https://mimic-iv.mit.edu/) - An update to MIMIC-III's multimodal patient data, now covering more recent years of admissions, plus a new data structure, emergency department records, and links to MIMIC-CXR images.

 ## Ontologies and Controlled Vocabularies